ucoders/CSC201/docs/2021/Week_02.md

-*   **[C-3.23]** Suppose you are designing a multiplayer game that has $n ≥ 1000$​​​​​ players, numbered `1` to `n`, interacting in an enchanted forest.
+*   **[C-3.23]** Suppose you are designing a multiplayer game that has $n ≥ 1000$​​​​​ players, numbered `1` to `n`, interacting in an enchanted forest.
 The winner of this game is the first player who can meet all the other players at least once (ties are allowed).
 Assuming that there is a method `meet(i, j)`, which is called each time a player `i` meets a player `j` (with $i \neq j$), describe a way to keep track of the pairs of meeting players and who is the winner.